aayush0325/movies-backend/endpoints/MOVIES.md

     {
         "message": "You are not logged in."
     }
-  - 500 Internal Server Error: An error occurred while fetching the movies.
+  - 500 Internal Server Error: An error occurred while fetching movies.
     Response:
     {
-        "message": "Failed to create theatre",
+        "message": "Failed to fetch movies",
         "error": "Error message here"
     }

 6. DELETE /delete

-- Description: Deletes a movie created by the authenticated user.
+- Description: Deletes a movie by ID.
+The user must be authenticated.

 - Expected Query Parameter:
-  - `id`: "number (movie ID to be deleted)"
+  - id: "number" (movie ID)

 - Possible Responses:
-  - 200 OK: Movie was deleted successfully.
+  - 200 OK: Movie deleted successfully.
     Response:
     {
-        "message": "Theatre deleted successfully"
+        "message": "Movie deleted successfully"
     }
-  - 400 Bad Request: The movie ID is invalid or not provided.
+  - 400 Bad Request: Invalid movie ID provided.
     Response:
     {
-        "message": "Invalid theatre ID provided"
+        "message": "Invalid movie ID provided"
     }
   - 401 Unauthorized: User is not logged in.
     Response:
     {
         "message": "You are not logged in"
     }
-  - 404 Not Found: No movie was found for the given ID.
+  - 404 Not Found: No movie found for the given ID.
     Response:
     {
-        "message": "No theatre found for the given ID" }
+        "message": "No movie found for the given ID"
+    }
   - 500 Internal Server Error: An error occurred while deleting the movie.
     Response: